“Who’s the leader of the modern civil rights movement?” my dad asked me over sushi.

 We used to share a culture.
 Back when there were only 3 channels on TV, no network could afford to run a show that didn’t have mass appeal.
 Edges were liabilities, because your intended audience was everyone.
 So exceptional wasn’t the goal: adequate was.
 What you ended up with were sitcoms about so-called “average American families” that were crafted—intentionally—to be generic.

 If you were trying to sell something, your best bet was to run ads during those generic shows—everyone would be watching.
 And how would you win over that heaping, faceless mass?
 Certainly not by being something weird or specific—something a small group would be fanatical about, but might not be for everyone.
 You needed to be something that would be for everyone!
 And how would you convey that?
 By being the biggest.
-By being chosen by authorities (“The makers of 25 automatic washers recommend Tide!”…“More doctors smoke Camel than any other cigarette”)
+By being chosen by authorities (“The makers of 25 automatic washers recommend Tide!”…“More doctors smoke Camel than any other cigarette.”)

 We can start to see that the instructions we gave to journalists to “be neutral; fashion yourself as an authority; get placed on the biggest network” weren’t about some unyielding allegiance to impartiality.
 They were the foundations of the industrial business model.
 Offend too many people and lose the mass.
 Lose the mass and get scrubbed off the limited number of on-air channels.

 In the post-industrial age, the riskiest thing you can do is to try to be for everyone.
 We’re living in an age of tribes: not just political tribes but those of bloggers, speakers, and creators who step up to share a message that means something to a relatively small and distinct group.
 There’s no limit on the number of YouTube channels we can follow, and someone with 5,000 true fans could have more influence than someone with 500,000 tepid ones…so no need to sand down your edges to try and be the voice of a movement.
 That isn’t a thing anymore.
-We’ll probably ignore you if you try.
+We’ll probably see through you if you try.
 We’re not trusting our new leaders because they’re “authorities” but because they’ve built a secret clubhouse and invited us in.
 “Neutrality” doesn’t grant them influence—emotional labor does.

 News networks are responding to the death of the mass by becoming increasingly partisan.
 By increasingly stoking our anger at, and fear of, the other side.
 It’s not some ethereal moral mystery—it’s their attempt to fit into this new world of tribes while still maintaining a heaping mass of viewers enough to stay on primetime.

 How far left or right you skew is a very narrow and flat view of what a tribe can be.
-Next week, I’ll talk about what the news of the future has the potential to be.
-It’s way cooler.

 - the more-recent concern of “how do we stop malicious actors from spreading lies to vast swaths of the population,”